The Special Edition: Georgia starts on 19 June 2022, and will be a 250 kilometer / 155 mile, 6-stage, 7-day

 Georgia's climate is affected by subtropical influences from Europe and continental weather from Asia.
 The Greater Caucasus range moderates local climate by serving as a barrier against cold air from the north.

-Day temperatures on the course in June are expected to average 20°C / 68°F but they could reach up to 30°C / 86°F, and night temperatures average 5°C / 40°F with a chance of colder weather on certain areas of the course.
+Day temperatures on the course in June are expected to average 20°C / 68°F but they could reach up to 30°C / 86°F. Night temperatures average 5°C / 40°F with a chance of colder weather on certain areas of the course.

 Georgia is the cradle of winemaking.
 The country has been producing wine for at least 8,000 years and is considered to be the birthplace of wine!

 Only 5% of Georgia’s population is human - the rest is animals.
 Besides the friendly locals, deer, goats, cows, sheep and horses are expected to be cheering you on!

 Georgians know their homeland as Sakarvelo.
 The year 2019 marked the 101st anniversary of independence from what was then the Russian Empire.
 The former dictator of the Soviet Union, Josef Stalin, was born in Gori, Georgia.

 The first Europeans come from Georgia.
 An archaeological expedition in Dmanisi found 1.8 million-year-old human skulls in the Caucasus, suggesting that a man from Africa travelled to Europe through Georgia.